josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 I wanted to keep using it, any chance I got.

-I could _see_ with my own two eyes that I was trading away something valuable for something petty, like a kid blowing his allowance on cheap plastic bullshit.
+I could _see_ with my own two eyes that I was trading away something valuable for something petty, like a kid blowing their allowance at a gumball machine.

-But I still _wanted_ the bullshit.
+But I still _wanted_ what the machine had.
 It triggered something in my psychology.
 And I believed maybe if I used this thing enough, all the tiny little meaningless tasks would eventually add up to something important.

-Sometimes I'd feel a compulsion to fire up Claude Code and have AI _do_ something, even when I had nothing in mind to accomplish.
-That's not sane, rational behavior.
+Sometimes I'd feel a compulsion to fire up Claude Code and have it work on something, even when I had nothing in mind to accomplish.

 I'm very familiar with that sort of compulsion, and I recognized it almost instantly: I wanted to _play_ AI, like a video game.
 If I had no reason or goal in mind, I'd try to make one up.
 I just wanted more of that _feeling_, like I was accomplishing something unbelievably fast.
 (Not entirely unlike a video game, actually.)

 All of the work I had AI do for me could've been a fantastic learning opportunity.
-Instead, I mostly just traded my own growth for...a pile of junk, essentially.
+Instead, I mostly just traded my own potential growth for...a pile of junk, essentially.

 <CalloutPlusQuote>